Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, the weights of adult males are assumed to follow a normal distribution with a specified mean and standard deviation, which allows us to calculate probabilities related to their weights.
+In this context, the weights of men are normally distributed with a specified mean and standard deviation, which allows us to use the properties of the normal distribution to calculate probabilities related to sample means.

 Recommended video: